stancampbell3/Hermann/README.md

 A Ruby gem implementing a Kafka Publisher and Consumer

+### This project is now owned by Lookout Mobile Security.
+Please refer to their project going forward.

 This library wraps the
 [librdkafka library](https://github.com/edenhill/librdkafka) which is implemented in C.  This library must be installed before we can use